SPOUSAL SPONSORSHIP DOCUMENT CHECKLIST

 Application fees.
 You must attach a receipt indicating that you have paid your application fees, biometric fees, and any other fees required for your application (e.g. Right of Permanent Residence fee).

 Financial evaluation.
-If the person you are sponsoring has one or more dependent children who also has one or more dependent children of their own, you must complete this form.
+If the person you are sponsoring has one or more dependent children who also have one or more dependent children of their own, you must complete this form.
 It’s also referred to as IMM 1283.

 Class of application.
 You must indicate which class of application you are applying for in the family class sponsorship program (i.e. your spouse/common-law partner/conjugal partner).
 You must also indicate if you are applying for a work permit within your sponsorship application.